 1) History Research Paper About Your Favorite Event

 Jump in and get your hands dirty by exploring your favorite historical event!
-Once you choose your theme, identify your primary questions, find primary sources, and study up on your topic, draft your findings into a history research paper.
+Once you choose your theme, identify your primary questions, find primary sources, and study up on your topic.
+Next, it’s time to draft your findings into an original history research paper.

 Idea by previous history research mentor Charles